Back to podcasts

 September 4, 2022

-In this conversation we are joined by Erin Rose Ward, a psychedelic support guide at Nectara and a breathwork, yoga nidra, meditation, and movement practitioner.
-In this episode we chat with Erin about her scarlet heart philosophy, what being in sacred service means to her, and the psychedelic integration process.
+In this episode of One-Degree Shifts, we are joined by Erin Rose Ward, a psychedelic support guide at Nectara and a breathwork, yoga nidra, meditation, and movement practitioner.
+In this episode, we chat with Erin about her scarlet heart philosophy, what being in sacred service means to her, and the psychedelic integration process.

 - The beautiful teachers Erin has had the priviledge to learn from and insights she gathered from them.